For More Information

 Prior to Illinois, I earned my PhD in 2021 from the University of Washington, working with the wonderful PLSE group.
 Prior to graduate school, I earned my BS in Computer Science and Mathematics from the University of Maryland, then worked as a software engineer at Amazon for three years.

 I am openly bisexual and prefer they/them pronouns; I am always happy to talk to LGBTQ students.
 I am also very open about my experiences with mental illness, and very happy to talk to anyone who needs an ear (though students should keep in mind that I am a mandatory reporter through Title IX).

-- Type Theory
+- Dependent Type Theory

 - Interactive Theorem Proving